bhatiaabhinav/bhatiaabhinav.github.io/_pages/about.md

 At SMU, I worked on on optimizing constrained resource allocation at scale using deep RL \[[1](https://aaai.org/ojs/index.php/ICAPS/article/view/3528)\].\
 I am a proud owner of [this RL repository](https://github.com/bhatiaabhinav/RL-v2) \[2\], where I have implemented a host of popular modern RL algorithms.

-When I am not thinking about Bellman equations, I love consuming other science content such as documentaries on physics, evolutionary biology, neuroscience, psychology etc. As a bonus, they might give me some clues for my research.
+When I am not thinking about Bellman equations, I love consuming other science content such as documentaries on physics, evolutionary biology, neuroscience, psychology etc, in part looking for clues for my research.

 I'm a huge fan of Richard Feynman and Roger Federer.\
 My friends tell me I sing well.